 This Public Health in Nairobi program is run by American University for public health students who have already taken BIO-110 General Biology I and STAT-202 Basic Statistics, and are interested in a hands-on experience in dealing with public health issues "on the ground" in an urban, east African environment.
-Students will share orientation, accommodation, and excursions with students attending the AU Nairobi Contemporary Issues In Kenya and Africa program.
+Students will share orientation, accommodation, and excursions with students attending the AU Nairobi Contemporary Issues In Kenya and Africa and the Environment & Human Health (Spring) program.
 All students participate in a public health related internship in Nairobi and take required, set courses related to public health and Swahili at both the University of Nairobi and the AU Nairobi Center.
-Students earn 16 credits per semester.
+Students earn 17 credits per semester.

 Students interested in applying for this program must make an appointment with the AU Abroad Senior Study Abroad Advisor to open an application.

 Learn More About Our Programs and Life in Kenya

 Visit the AU Nairobi web page for detailed information about program structure and curriculum information.

 Public Health in Nairobi alum Brennon Thompson was interviewed on Nigerian radio about his work while on the program.